LeetLLM

 The compact lab keeps child text inline and carries document_id plus parent_id.
 A full parent-child implementation resolves parent_id to a version-matched, permitted parent section before packing.
 Keep those fields separate instead of parsing meaning out of an ID string.

-The child record helps retrieval identify a specific rule.
-The parent record preserves caveats and a stable citation target.
-Both need the same version and authorization boundary.
+The child span helps retrieval find the exact rule.
+The parent section carries caveats, citation context, and the same version and authorization boundary.

-Chunk overlap remains useful when a sentence straddles a boundary, but it isn't a magic setting.
+Chunk overlap remains useful when a sentence straddles a boundary, but it isn't a default setting to trust blindly.
 Treat it as an indexing candidate that must survive retrieval tests on your own policy questions.

 A boundary that cuts the 14-day rule in half makes even a good retriever fail.
 Overlap can preserve a complete evidence span, but you still measure the result on labeled queries.

-The next fragment checks a basic index invariant: at most one current record for the same region and parent section.
+The next fragment checks a basic index invariant: at most one current record for the same region and policy document.
 Two active revisions would allow the request path to retrieve contradictory promises.

 index-invariants.py